 Saves me money

-I pull out only enough cash that I have set for my grocery budget.
-Because I get paid twice a month, I pull half the month’s grocery budget at the beginning of the month and the other half in the middle.
-Since I have a meal plan and a shopping list that I won’t veer off of, it makes it much easier to stick to my budget.
+Since I have a meal plan and a shopping list that I don’t veer off of, it makes it much easier to stick to my budget.
 Plus, I can look for sales and deals ahead of time to help save money.
 If I am planning a more expensive meat one night, then I will plan some less expensive options around that.
 And because there is a plan, we’re not taking the easy option to spend money eating out.

 It helps me eat healthier

 When I am thinking of meals on the fly, I tend to eat a lot less healthy, because for me, eating healthy takes work.
 This doesn’t mean with meal planning everything I eat is super healthy.
 Sometimes it is difficult to eat as healthy as I’d like with a small budget and short time to cook, but I do a lot better than I did before I was planning.
 Also, without a plan, it is so easy to run out to the nearest fast food restaurant and pick up something to eat.
 So not healthy!